pretix/pretix-docs/docs/topics/event-series.md

  - you have selected the wrong event (a singular event instead of an event series)
  - the event is set up as a singular event instead of an event series
  - you do not have permission to edit dates for this event

-## Further Information

-What other media do we have on the topic?
-Youtube videos, PDF handouts, vendor documentation (for plugins etc.) etc.?
-Link it here and explain what it does

-## See Also

-Link to other relevant topics, for example, in the case of Payment Providers, link to the articles on payment settings and plugins.
-Do not link to pages already linked underneath the title heading, prerequisites, or further information.